End-to-end temperature and product movement monitoring.

 There are a number of current misconceptions about IoT’s ability to facilitate a smarter, safety food chain.
 For one, there’s a general belief that true end-to-end real-time visibility isn’t possible.
 In reality, IoT sensors are becoming essential components of the supply chain, with temperature sensors being one of the primary concerns.

-Temperature has the greatest impact on food safety.
+Temperature has one of the greatest impacts on food safety.
 Adding smart sensors and devices into the shipping and storage process provides an integrated seamless approach to tracking that keeps food cold and prevents pathogens.
 Historically, IoT data loggers have been analog, providing critical temperature data only at the end of a shipment and after a temperature deviation has occurred.

 New technology, like Controlant’s cloud-based platform that tracks temperature, humidity, pressure, light, and product movement in real-time via IoT sensors, make it possible to connect all aspects of the supply chain centrally.